Yaffle/BigInteger/README.md

 BigInteger
 ==========

-Yet another BigInteger in javascript
+Yet another BigInteger class in JavaScript

 The API is a subset of the java.math.BigInteger: